censys/censys-cloud-connector/CONTRIBUTING.md

 - `feat`: A new feature or component.
 - `improve`: A code code that is neither a new feature nor a bug fix but improves functionality.
-- `refactor`: A code change that is niether a new feature nor a bug fix but does not change the current functionality of the code.
+- `refactor`: A code change that is neither a new feature nor a bug fix but does not change the current functionality of the code.
 - `chore`: A repeatable action such as static code generation.
 - `docs`: Changes to documentation.